terrapane/libjson/README.md

 ### Accessing data

 Knowing the type of data, accessing it using the `[]` operator.
-For example, to get the integer value in array position 3, one can do this:
+For example, to get the integer value in array position 3 of a JSONArray, one can do this:

 ```cpp
 std::int64_t number = json[3].GetValue<JSONNumber>().GetInteger();